 The STV-500 is made in Cao's GuangZhou workshop by prize-winning luthiers under the supervision of Scott Cao, Shen Chi Ming and Guan Shang Chi.
 All three have a combination of over twenty international awards in tone and workmanship.

-The Scott Cao Heifetz 750, is a master made replica violin with excellent tonal character and a distressed finish.
-The Heifetz is based upon the famous "1740 Guarneri Del Gesu" model and has a well balanced tone and is considered one of the best all around Scott Cao replicas.
+This Scott Cao STV-750, is a master made replica violin with excellent tonal character and a distressed finish.
+Based upon the famous "1740 Guarneri Del Gesu" model, it has a well balanced tone and is considered one of the best all around Scott Cao replicas.
 The violin is setup with an Aubert bridge, and Dominant strings.
 Price is for the violin only.

 Master made from choice European woods.
 A rewarding instrument for the advanced player.
 This is a Scott Cao replica of the famous 1714 "Soil" (pronounced swah) Stradivarius violin.
 The Soil has a broad tonal range with a warm haunting voice.

 This violin uses Italian Spruce and a Bosnian maple.
 The back is hand carved from a single piece.
 The fingerboard is Indian rosewood and the fittings are boxwood.
 The finish is hand applied varnish that has been distressed (antiqued).
 A wonderful copy of a "Golden Period" Strad.

-This particular version is a copy of Guarneri's 1740 Heifetz.
+This particular version is a copy of the 1740 Guarneri Del Gesu.
 The violin uses Italian Spruce and Bosnian maple.
 The fingerboard and fittings are Indian ebony (violin is shown with optional boxwood fittings).
 The finish is hand applied varnish that has been distressed (antiqued).
 This version of the STV-850 is well rounded, excelling at most styles.
 It is a forgiving violin that is easy to get a rich tone from.